-On November 9, 2012, the Congress approved a tax reform known as Ley No. 253-12 (Law No. 253-12, or the "2012 Tax Reform") for the strengthening of revenue collection as a means to attain fiscal sustainability and sustainable development, in line with the goals articulated in the National Development Strategy 2030.
+On November 9, 2012, the Congress approved the 2012 Tax Reform in an effort to strengthen revenue collection as a means to attain fiscal sustainability and sustainable development, in line with the goals articulated in the National Development Strategy 2030.
 The 2012 Tax Reform focuses on reducing tax expenditures, broadening the tax base, reducing tax avoidance and evasion by strengthening the tax administration, incorporating environmental considerations into the tax system, promoting business formalization, and augmenting tax progressivity.
 The 2012 Tax Reform is expected to generate additional revenues for the Government of 1.5% of estimated GDP for 2013, or 1.6% if administrative measures are included.